 The correlation between intention and action is typically r = 0.40–0.50 (explaining only 16-25% of variance).
 That means 75-84% of what determines whether you act comes from factors other than your intention.

 Understanding why intentions fail—and what actually drives behavior—is essential for changing habits, predicting outcomes, and designing interventions that work rather than just making people feel temporarily motivated.
+This question sits at the core of psychology and decision-making.

 The Intention-Behavior Gap